 - You can file a personal injury lawsuit against the at-fault party in civil court

 By one of these methods, you can hold another party responsible.
 While showing that they were at fault, you can file a claim against them for injuries and damages.
 An experienced attorney on your side can determine the most effective way forward and handle your claim from beginning to end on a contingency basis.
 You will only owe us legal fees if we recover compensation for you.

 Illinois’ Modified Comparative Negligence Rule

-For example, if you're rear-ended at a stoplight but one of your brake lights wasn't functioning, the court may find you to be 20% at fault for the accident.
+For example, if you’re rear-ended at a stoplight but one of your brake lights wasn’t functioning when you crashed, the court may find you to be 20% at fault for the accident.
 This means that you can only recover 80% of the total compensation you are awarded for any damages or injuries.
-If that total is $100,000, for instance, the insurance company or court will deduct 20% to account for your level of fault in causing the accident, or $20,000 — leaving you with $80,000 in compensation.
+If that total is $100,000, for instance, the insurance company or court will deduct 20% to account for your level of fault in causing the accident or $20,000 — leaving you with $80,000 in compensation.

 These sections emphasize driving more slowly and increasing the distance between you and the vehicle in front of you while turning off cruise control.
 In the rain, Illinois law specifically requires that your vehicle’s headlights must be on if you’re using your windshield wipers.

 Regardless of the weather conditions, a driver is always responsible for operating their vehicle in a way that allows them to maintain control over it.
-In snowy or raining conditions that might mean driving slower and leaving more room between you and the vehicle in front of you - failing to do so constitutes negligence.
+In snowy or raining conditions, that might mean driving slower and leaving more room between you and the vehicle in front of you – failing to do so constitutes negligence.
 If another driver collided with you while not driving appropriately for the weather conditions, we can document that and strengthen your case.